 that you're doing all of this without any staff.
-Because that's the way our system works unimportant stuff, deal with the myriad invitations (politely declining the vast majority), and crucially get to work on the casework.
+Because that's the way our system works.

 When a new MP gets elected, if they are from the same party as the outgoing MP, the chances are that they will simply inherit the same office and staff and the transition will be pretty seamless.
-There will already be maybe two or three people who can have instant access to the MP's inbox and can straight away weed out the
+There will already be maybe two or three people who can have instant access to the MP's inbox and can straight away weed out the "If the public struggle to understand how our system works then how can they know their rights?"